Firebase CRUD operations with JavaScript and jQuery

 2. Fill The Data

-3. After edits, on clicking save, Save the data on same reference
+3. After edits, on clicking save, Save the data on the same reference

-First and Third step will utilize the key that they receive from the router.
-Following code demonstrates that:
+The first and third steps will utilize the key they receive from the router.
+The following code demonstrates that:

 //See complete file at